Blog

 CNC Machining

-Now, let us first understand what CNC machining is all about.
+Now, let us first understand what CNC machining is.
 CNC stands for Computer Numerical Control, which is a pretty common technology found in the manufacturing process.
-The reason why manufacturers would use it in the first place is because it enables a larger scale of production for machined parts, which is highly demanded.
+The reason why manufacturers would use it in the first place is that it enables a larger scale of production for machined parts, which is highly demanded.

 Additionally, the CNC machine is also a great tool for companies to make prototypes of their products.
-There are CNC milling and CNC turning, each with its own unique functions.
+CNC milling and CNC turning each has its own unique functions.

 Meanwhile, CNC turning, which is also known as the metal fabrication process, is a technique that’s mostly used for creating conical, cylindrical, and rounded parts.
-It is a part of CNC machining, but not as versatile compared to CNC machining as its ability is limited.
+It is a part of CNC machining, but not as versatile as CNC machining, as its ability is limited.

-Aside from being known as a metal fabrication process, CNC turning is also known as CNC turning centers and lathes machines.
+Aside from being known as a metal fabrication process, CNC turning is also known as CNC turning centers and lathes.
 The structure consists of a gripping tool and a rotating spindle.
-The way it works is also different from the CNC milling.
+The way it works is also different from CNC milling.

 The multi-axis that the CNC machine has makes it possible for it to create more versatile creations.
 Thus, companies can always make machined parts, even complex ones, without having to focus more on manual reorientation.